femian55/Image-Labels-Generator-Using-Amazon-Rekognition/README.md

 ### 7. Define a main function to process images.
 ### 8. Run the Python script image_labels_generator.py to generate labels.

+## Outcome
+This automatically generate labels for any uploaded images.
+This enables to integrate Amazon Rekognition with S3 and Python.

 The full python script are below

 Create a new Python file, `image_labels_generator.py`, and import the required libraries: